 If you or someone you know has had lap band surgery and has been injured or has died as a result of a defective lap band product you may be in tiled to monetary compensation for the injuries created by the Lap Band.
-RepresentYou.com is a State Bar certified lawyer referral service which can refer victims of defective products to lawyers with a minimum of 20 years of experience, no disciplinary action and insurance.
+RepresentYou.com is a State Bar of California-certified lawyer referral service which can refer victims of defective products to lawyers.
+Our panel member attorneys all have a minimum of 20 years of experience, no disciplinary action, and insurance.
 Our product recall lawyers, personal injury lawyers and defective medical device lawyers are trial tested and have had experience in dealing with defective products.
-If you have had Lap Band surgery and have any type of injury please contact RepresentYou.com to have a free consultation with a lawyer who can take your case on a contingency no win no fee basis, a contingency fee can mean you don’t pay unless you win.
+If you have had Lap Band surgery and have any type of injury please contact RepresentYou.com to have a free consultation with a lawyer who may be able to take your case on a contingency no win no fee basis.

 Lap Band Lawyer